 The previous procedure generates samples from the generative model.
-Now we consider sampling from a model given data, i.e. given a set of movie attributes, user attributes and ratings.
-We assume that the model has U users and M movies and that some instances of A^u , A^m , R are known.
-The goal is now to generate samples of the parameters φ, θ, γ , the latent variables Z^{u} and Z^{m} , which allows us to then make predictions about unknown attributes.
-We exploit Gibbs sampling inference based on the Chinese restaurant procedure as described in the Appendix.
+Now we consider sampling from a model given data, i.e. given a set of entity attributes, relational attributes.
+The goal is now to generate samples of the parameters θ^c , φ^r , and the latent variables

+Z^c , which allows us to then make predictions about unknown attributes.
+We exploit Gibbs sampling inference based on the CRP.
 Note, that since the attributes appear as children, unknown attributes can be marginalized out and thus removed from the model, greatly reducing the complexity.
-Although the DP mixture model contains an infinite number of states, in the Gibbs sampling procedure only a finite number of states is ever occupied, providing an estimate of the true underlying number of clusters (Tresp, 2006).
-Details on the Gibbs sampler can be found in the Appendix.
+Although the DP mixture model contains an infinite number of states, in the Gibbs sampling procedure only a finite number of states is ever occupied, providing an estimate of the true underlying number of components (Tresp, 2006; Jordan, 2005).